Nonprofit

 <PBS logo> Public Broadcasting System (PBS)

 The leading source of intelligent TV programs in the United States.
-To go directly to one of my local PBS stations, here are links to KTEH in San Jose and KQED-TV in San Francisco.
+My local PBS station is KQED-TV in San Francisco.

 International